-The app WhatsApp is useful for texting your colleagues in Kenya \and\ people back home, so it is advisable to install apps before you leave Seattle.
-Skype is also useful.
+WhatsApp is useful for texting your colleagues in Kenya and people back home, so it is advisable to install the app before you leave Seattle.
+Skype or Google hangouts are also useful (you can call 1-800 numbers on Skype for free).
 Many Kenyans prefer to use WhatsApp rather than standard text messaging (SMS) because it uses less air/data time.
 Both WhatsApp and SMS are less expensive than phone calls; placing calls costs money, but receiving calls is free.
 International calls on your cell phone are usually fairly cheap, less than \$0.10 per minute.
-FaceTime and iMessage are also free of charge (over wifi) to other iPhone users.
-There is a large resort (called Panorama) about a 10 minute walk from the house which has free wifi (though slow).
-Free wifi is also available at the Java House at the Buffalo Mall just outside town.
+FaceTime and iMessage are also free of charge (over Wi-Fi) to other iPhone users.
+There is Wifi available at the residents' house and at many local restaurants and resorts.

-Telephone Instructions
+Telephone Instructions:

 Kenya Country Code: +254 Dialing Instructions: To US from Kenya: From a cell phone: +1, area code, number Within Kenya: area code, number.
-Can also include +254, but remove
+Can also include +254, but remove '0'.
 Example: 0729 048 847 is the same as +254 729 048 847